shopware/docs/products/enterprise-cloud/cli-setup.md

 and go through the steps provided.
 When you run the CLI for the first time, it will ask you to log in via your browser.

-You can also generate a SSH key manually and add it in the **My profile > SSH Keys** section of your [Enterprise cloud Console](https://console.shopware.com/).
+You can also generate a SSH key manually and add it in the **My profile > SSH Keys** section of your [Enterprise Cloud Console](https://console.shopware.com/).

 {% hint style="info" %}
 **Set up SSH keys**